 One of the most influential books in the recovery world and very commonly used in addiction recovery centers is The Four Agreements by Don Miguel Ruiz.
-Many of our clinicians here at GateHouse Treatment suggest the book to supplement Twelve step work or following it to our clients.
-The main concept of the Four Agreements is that they work together to allow you to reshape your existing reality.
+Many of our clinicians here at GateHouse Treatment suggest the book to supplement 12-step work or following it to our clients.
+The main concept of the Four Agreements is they work together to allow you to reshape your existing reality.

 Your perception of reality determines the quality of your life in recovery starting with your time at an addiction recovery center.
-The Twelve steps give you the opportunity to lead a clean and sober life by cleaning up the wreckage of your past and develop a relationship with a Higher Power to carry you through life’s roller coaster.
-These concepts are highlighted in both the Alcoholics Anonymous Big Book and the Narcotics Anonymous Basic Text, the textbooks of the twelve step fellowships.
+The 12-steps give you the opportunity to lead a clean and sober life by cleaning up the wreckage of your past and develop a relationship with a Higher Power to carry you through life’s roller coaster.
+These concepts are highlighted in both the Alcoholics Anonymous Big Book and the Narcotics Anonymous Basic Text, the textbooks of the 12 step fellowships.
 Don Miguel Ruiz’s The Four Agreements works to supplement the fellowship literature to help you apply the concepts to your perception of life.

 The Four Agreements explains how the way we think branches from our experiences as a child.
 The things we were told play a role in what we believe about ourselves and how we perceive others we associate with.
-These beliefs, Ruiz explains are agreements we make with ourselves.
+These beliefs Ruiz explains, are agreements we make with ourselves.
 Many of us in recovery have previously made negative agreements with ourselves, believing we are worthless and failures.
-Your thoughts as child and what you are made to believe play a big role in your actions later on in life, which is why childhood experiences, traumas, family relationships are all topics processed in drug and alcohol rehabs.
+Your thoughts as child, and what you are made to believe play a big role in your actions later on in life, which is why childhood experiences, traumas, family relationships are all topics processed in drug and alcohol rehabs.

 When we are able to replace these negative agreements with new, more hopeful ones, we are able to create our own reality with the use of the Four Agreements in our daily lives.